 Set up runtime environments

-To avoid slow compute performance within your project runtime environments, you can reserve CPU and memory resources in advance from the Environments page in your project.
+To avoid slow compute performance within your project or runtime environments, you can allocate your resources either in the Environments page.
 Note that reserving CPU and memory reduces the availability of CPU and memory for other runtime environments.

-To view all runtime environments in the DSX system, click Manage across projects or go to the Environments page from the menu icon ( ).
+To view all runtime environments in the Watson Studio Local system, go to the All Active Environments page from the menu icon ( ).